 Level II German enables students to participate in classroom and extracurricular activities related to the language studied as well as to participate in conversations dealing with daily activities and personal interests.
-Students will be able to ask questions regarding routine activities, participate in conversations on a variety of topics, relate a simple narrative about a personal experience or event - orally or written, interact in a variety of situations to meet personal needs. understand main ideas and facts from simple texts over familiar topics. read aloud with appropriate intonation and pronunciation, and give short formal presentations, write briefly in response to given situations, for example write letters using culturally appropriate format and stvle.
-Additionally, students become familiar with different aspects of the culture
+Students will be able to ask questions regarding routine activities, participate in conversations on a variety of topics, relate a simple narrative about a personal experience or event - orally or written, interact in a variety of situations to meet personal needs, understand main ideas and facts from simple texts over familiar topics, read aloud with appropriate intonation and pronunciation, and give short formal presentations, write briefly in response to given situations, for example write letters using culturally appropriate format and Additionally, students style. familiar with different become aspects of the culture

-GERMAN III Semesters: 2 Credits: 2 Grade Level: 11-12 Prerequisite: German II Weight: 4.0 DOE# 2044 Course Description:
+Penn# 0413 GERMAN III Semesters: 2 Credits: 2 Grade Level: 11-12 Prerequisite: German I and II Weight: 4.0 DOE# 2044 Course Description:

-Level III German provides instruction enabling students to understand and appreciate other cultures by comparing social behaviors and values of people using the languages being learned.
-Students must be willing to initiate and participate in discussions concerning these cultures.
-In addition, students will be able to respond to factual and interpretive questions and interact in a variety of social situations, read for comprehension from a variety of authentic materials, and short literary selections which include fairy tales, short stories and books of appropriate length for third year students.
+Level Ш German provides instruction enabling students to understand and appreciate other by comparing social cultures behaviors and values of people using the languages being learned.
+Students must be willing to initiate participate in discussions and concerning these cultures.
+In addition, students will be able to respond to factual and interpretive questions and interact in a variety of social situations. read for comprehension from a variety of authentic materials, and short literary selections which include fairy tales, short stories and books of appropriate length for third year students.

-Penn# 0415 GERMAN IV Semesters: 2 Credits: 2 Grade Level: 11-12 Prerequisite: German III Weight: 4.0 DOE# 2046 Course Description:
+Penn# 0415 GERMAN IV

+Semesters: 2 Credits: 2 Grade Level: 11-12 Prerequisite: German I, II and III

 Level IV German students will learn 20th Century German history and advanced grammar topics; students will read authentic works from the 19th & 20th Centuries, including poetry, short stories and plays; students will write lengthy essays and creative pieces.
 The German IV class is conducted in German and students will speak German.
+Students will need to take a National Exam for outside evaluation.

-Penn# 0416 AP® GERMAN Semesters: 2 Credits: 2 Grade Level: 12 Prerequisite: German III Weight: 5.0 DOE# 2052 Course Description:
+AP® GERMAN Semesters: 2 Credits: 2 Grade Level: 12 Prerequisite: German I, II and III

-Advanced Placement® German enables students to participate in activities beyond the classroom that could include concerts. theatre performances. and community activities.
+Advanced Placement® German enables students to participate in activities beyond the classroom that could include concerts, theatre performances. and community activities.
 Students are willing to participate in conversations with native speakers in the community and promote among their peers, and others, the benefits of foreign language study and the study of the cultures in which the language is spoken.
-In addition, students will be able to initiate and participate in conversations on current or past events that are of significance in the foreign culture, develop and propose solutions to issues and problems that are of concern to members of their own culture and the foreign culture being studied, demonstrate an understanding of the principal elements of nonfiction, articles in newspapers, magazines, and e-mail on topics of current and historical importance to members of the culture, analyze the main plot, subplot, characters and their descriptions, roles, and significance in authentic literary texts, create stories and poems, short plays, and skits based on personal experiences and exposure to themes, ideas, and perspectives from the foreign cultures and, summarize the content of an article intended for native speakers in order to discuss the topics in writing for speakers of the language.
-Additionally, students gain a general knowledge of the major literary and artistic movements within the cultures where the foreign language is spoken, become aware of the relationships, in these periods among the various art forms, and demonstrate near native behaviors, using the appropriate verbal and nonverbal cues in a variety of cultural contexts, that reflect both peer group and adult activities within the cultures studied.
+In addition, students will be able to initiate and participate in conversations on current or past events that are of significance in the foreign culture, develop and propose solutions to issues and problems that are of concern to members of their own culture and the foreign culture being studied, demonstrate an understanding of the principal elements of nonfiction, articles in newspapers, magazines, and email on topics of current and historical importance to members of the culture, analyze the main plot, subplot, characters and their descriptions, roles. and significance in authentic literary texts, create stories and poems, short plays, and skits based on personal experiences and exposure to themes, ideas, and perspectives from the foreign cultures and, summarize the content of an article intended for native speakers in order to discuss the topics in writing for speakers of the language.
+Additionally, students gain a general knowledge of the major literary and artistic movements within the cultures where the foreign language is spoken, become aware of the relationships, in these periods among the various art forms, and demonstrate near native behaviors. using the appropriate verbal and nonverbal cues in a variety of cultural contexts, that reflect both peer group and adult activities within the cultures studied .